aanastasiou/dgtools/doc/source/introductory_topics.rst

 The objective of this introductory section is to demonstrate the key use cases of ``dgtools`` by example.

-Digirule 2 ASM knowledge is not essential, but definitely favourable.
+Digirule 2 ASM knowledge is not essential, but a general knowledge of ASM, even at introductory level, would be favourable.
 This walkthrough is based on the very simple example of adding two numbers which goes through 5 revisions here, each one introducing one new feature or capability of `dgtools`.

+Throughout the following section, it is assumed that `dgtools` is installed on a virtualenv, the virtualenv is activated and the current working directory is `src/data/intro/`.

 Adding two literals
 -------------------